tkchafin/mrbait/docs/_build/html/_sources/files.rst.txt

    …

 Alignment blocks are delimited by the “=” symbol.
 All alignment blocks are assumed by mrbait_ to represent separate, discontinuous loci.
+Note that because no individual 'alignment block' in the .xmfa file is guaranteed to contain the same genome representatives, no reference coordinates are saved by mrbait.
+This means that additional annotation via GFF or VCF cannot be added to whole-genome alignments provided in .xmfa format.

 Reduced representation data
 ---------------------------